svanoort/pyresttest/README.md

 - But some form might come eventually!

 ## Why do you use PyCurl and not requests?
-- PyRestTest *needs* the low-level networking features that PyCurl exposes, benchmarking is 100% dependent for this
-- As a wrapper for LibCurl, PyCurl tends to offer a mature and featureful system
+- Maybe eventually.
+PyRestTest needs the low-level features of PyCurl for benchmarking, and benefits from its performance.
+However we may eventually abstract some of the core testing features away to allow for pure-python execution